· Alex Derville · 8 min read

 How Many Animals Do You Save by Eating Vegetarian?

 Rough US numbers in pounds.
-How many chickens, turkeys, pigs, cattle, and lambs one vegetarian year may spare versus the average meat-eater, and where the figures come from.
+How many chickens, turkeys, pigs, cattle, lambs, fish, and shellfish one vegetarian year may spare versus the average meat-eater, and where the figures come from.

 What “spared” means here

-Here, “spared” means meat you skip is meat nobody had to raise for you, compared with a reference diet.
-The reference is per-capita US consumption: what a typical omnivore’s meat mix adds up to.
-If you would have eaten that average, then each vegetarian year avoids about as many slaughtered animals as that share of demand implies.
+Here, “spared” means meat and seafood you skip is food nobody had to raise or catch for you, compared with a reference diet.
+The reference is per-capita US consumption: what a typical omnivore’s mix adds up to.
+If you would have eaten that average, then each vegetarian year avoids about as many slaughtered or killed animals as that share of demand implies.
 Supply chains are messy; this is a simple model, not a receipt.
 Your real footprint depends on what you ate before and what you eat instead.

-The tally is land animals raised for meat: chicken, turkey, pork, beef, and lamb, plus a tiny “other red meat” bucket rolled in with lamb.
+The tally covers land animals raised for meat (chicken, turkey, pork, beef, and lamb, plus a tiny “other red meat” bucket rolled in with lamb) and sea animals killed for direct consumption (finfish and shellfish such as shrimp, crabs, clams, oysters, and scallops).
 It does not include:

-- Eggs and dairy, which vegetarian diets may still include; those are separate from this meat-only tally.
+- Eggs and dairy, which vegetarian diets may still include; those are separate from this meat-and-seafood tally.

 Step 1: How much meat does the average US diet imply?

 People who compile USDA Economic Research Service (ERS) data often publish per person per year retail meat numbers (sometimes adjusted for loss).
-Here is one split that separates species clearly:2
+Here is one split that separates species clearly:3

 | Category | Approximate lb per person per year |